MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/install-the-microsoft-advertising-libraries.md

 * [AdControl in HTML 5 and Javascript](adcontrol-in-html-5-and-javascript.md)

 <span id="framework" />
-## Understanding framework packages in the Microsoft Advertising SDK (UWP only)
+## Understanding framework packages in the Microsoft Advertising SDK

 The Microsoft.Advertising.dll library in the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) (for UWP apps) is configured as a *framework package*.
 This library contains the advertising APIs in the [Microsoft.Advertising](https://msdn.microsoft.com/library/windows/apps/mt313187.aspx) and [Microsoft.Advertising.WinRT.UI](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.aspx) namespaces.